-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS

 Section 16(a) of the Exchange Act requires the Company's officers and directors, and persons who own more than ten percent of a registered class of the Company's stock to file reports of ownership and changes in ownership with the SEC.
 Officers, directors and greater than ten percent stockholders are required by SEC regulation to furnish the Company with copies of all Section 16(a) reports they file.
-Based on its records and other information, the Company believes that all Section 16(a) filing requirements applicable to its directors and executive officers for 2018 were timely met.
+Based solely on our review of the copies of these reports and written representations we received from our directors and executive officers, we believe that all filings required to be made by these persons during 2020 were made on a timely basis except for a Form 4 filed on June 16, 2020 with respect to the sale on June 11, 2020 of 1,750 shares by Sheryl Kennedy.